It is with profound joy that I return to St. Francis Xavier Parish.

-While we honor and cherish our past, we are a parish which continues to seek new ways to be more than just a Sunday respite.
+Founded by the Society of Jesus in 1892 and is still staffed by Jesuits and our lay colleagues.
+The community has been in continuous existence since its founding and we are blessed by all the members of this vibrant place.
+While we honor and cherish our past, we are a parish that continues to seek new ways to be more than just a Sunday respite.
 St. Francis Xavier has gained a reputation in Missoula for well-planned and well-executed Eucharistic liturgies, including beautiful liturgical music.

-As you explore our on-line home in these web pages, I hope you will take a moment to listen for that ‘still, small voice’ that’s whispering in your heart.
+I promise the least and best I can offer – my prayers.
+As you explore our on-line presence in these web pages, I hope you will take a moment to listen for that ‘still, small voice’ whispering in your heart.
 And, as you listen, ask yourself, “Could Saint Francis Xavier be the community I’ve been hoping for?
-May you hear Christ’s voice say “Come and see.”
+May you hear Christ’s voice reply “Come and see.”